jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 Now that our marathon data is into our database, we can query `yearCleaner` to quickly remove some rows and columns we won't need and do some reformatting of data that got scraped weird.
 After this, we need to get our weather data.

 ## Weather Data Colleciton and Manipulation
-Now that we have marathon data in BigQuery we need to collect the weather data that is associated with each row.
+Now that we have marathon data in BigQuery, we need to collect the weather data that is associated with it.
 This is a little more complicated than just looking up the weather and adding it to the database.
 We won't actually have to find weather data for each individual instance of a runner, just for the race.
 This should make intuitive sense (the weather is the same for everyone who runs the race).

-Here is what we need:
+Here is what we need to do:
--
+- Find each Race that occured
+- The location the race occured in
+- The date the race occured on

+To do this we can utilize `distinctDateLoc` to query a table of these instances.
+We then export the results as a CSV and go back to Python to gather our weather data.

+Now that we're back in Python we need to access the [Visual Crossing](https://www.visualcrossing.com/) weather API.